 Acupuncture can be used to address virtually any medical condition.
 Perhaps acupuncture’s most well-known application today is for the treatment of pain and musculoskeletal injury without the use of medication.
 However, acupuncture can be used to treat almost all medical concern including:

-At NaturoMedica, Dr. Bokman who is a licensed acupuncturist as well as a naturopath, will discuss your health concerns and treatment goals with you.
-Dr. Bokman will feel your pulse as well as ask to look at your tongue as a way of determining the Chinese Medicine diagnosis.
+At NaturoMedica, Dr. Dart who is a licensed acupuncturist, will discuss your health concerns and treatment goals with you.
+Dr. Dart will feel your pulse as well as ask to look at your tongue as a way of determining the Chinese Medicine diagnosis.
 You will relax on a heated massage table in a spa-like environment.
 Acupuncture needles are gently inserted in specific points to help restore balance to the body.
 Patients rest with the needles in for 20-40 minutes.
 Patients report feeling very relaxed during acupuncture treatments and often fall asleep while on the table.

 In some acupuncture treatments a technique known as “moxa” or “moxabustion” is used in which the Chinese herb, mugwort, is burned almost like an incense stick over specific acupuncture points for a therapeutic heating effect.
 “Moxa” is a wonderful technique for treating various digestive concerns, pain conditions and issues related to menstruation.